Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Some brokers charge a fee when you do not do any action on your account during a specific period.
 It is very close to a custody fee, but it is only charged when you do not use your account.

 This fee is not as crucial as the custody fee since you will not pay it during the accumulation phase.
-But if you plan to retire on your portfolio, it is still important because you will pay it during your entire retirement.
+But it is still essential if you plan to retire on your portfolio because you will pay it during your entire retirement.

-Out of the seven brokers, only two of them have inactivity fees.
-Saxo Bank charges 89 CHF per quarter without trade.
-And CornerTrader charges 35 CHF per quarter without trade.
+Out of the seven brokers, only Cornèrtrader has inactivity fees.
+Cornèrtrader charges 35 CHF per quarter without a trade.
+This makes 140 CHF per year if you do not trade.

 Buy shares of Swiss ETF with a Swiss broker